Cogges/cogges.github.io/vacancies/office_administrator.md

 As the Church expands, and potentially initiates a major building project, there is scope for growth and personal development in this role.

-25 hours per week over 4-5 days, with occasional evening meetings.
+25 hours per week over 4-5 days, with occasional evening meetings, although there is flexibility in the number of hours for the right candidate.
 Three year contract with three months probationary period.

 Salary: £19,000 - £21,000 per annum, pro-rata